Discover Cahill’s Lookout near Katoomba in the Blue Mountains

 Grade: Easy

-The Cahill’s Lookout is very easy to drive to, either via Cliff Drive or Narrow Neck Road in Katoomba.
+The Cahill’s Lookout is very easy to drive to, either via Cliff Drive (from Scenic World) or Valley Road and Narrow Neck Road (from the Great Western Highway).

-There is a small car park at the walking trail that leads to the lookout (see map location).
-Additional street parking is available nearby should you need it.
+There is a dedicated car park (paid) at the start of the walking trail that leads to the lookout (see map location).

 The nearest bus stops are on Narrow Neck Rd and Cliff Dr, within walking distance from the lookout.